The National (band): 1991–2006: Formation and early years

-2003–2006: Sad Songs for Dirty Lovers, Cherry Tree and Alligator

-The National's second album Sad Songs for Dirty Lovers, released in 2003, was the band's first collaboration with record producers Paul Heck and Peter Katis, who would later also produce the band's albums Alligator and Boxer.
-After the French release of the album on the French label Talitres, renowned DJ Bernard Lenoir invited them to perform on his Black Sessions twice on France Inter.
-Publications such as Uncut and the Chicago Tribune named it an album of the year.
+The National's second album, Sad Songs for Dirty Lovers, released in 2003, was the band's first collaboration with record producers Paul Heck and Peter Katis, who would later also produce the band's albums Alligator and Boxer.
+After the French release of the album on the French label Talitres, DJ Bernard Lenoir invited them to perform on his Black Sessions twice on France Inter.
+Publications such as Uncut and the Chicago Tribune named it the album of the year.
 In 2004, they released the Cherry Tree EP.
-The EP featured "All the Wine," a song that would appear on their next record.
+The EP featured "All the Wine", a song that would appear on their next record.
 The release of the EP garnered further success and landed them on a successful tour with The Walkmen.
 In the same year, the band quit their day jobs and signed to a new label, Beggars Banquet Records, because the process of running their own label was becoming "too complicated".

 Their first album on Beggars Banquet, Alligator, was released in 2005.
 The album was met with much critical acclaim and featured highly in "Album of the Year" charts in the Los Angeles Times, Insound, Uncut, and many other publications.
 The album allowed the band increased exposure.
 NME and Pitchfork ranked Alligator as a top album of the 2000s.
 Alligator brought the band increased attendance at concerts, including sold-out shows at The Troubadour in Los Angeles and Webster Hall in New York.
 They also played at numerous festivals including the 2006 Pitchfork Music Festival, Reading and Leeds Festivals, Pukkelpop, and more.